August 26, 2018 Do Hasidim smoke?

 Buy matches that are old…

 For naught is my screaming and my running…

 I will perish like a dog…

-Here is an ad from Warsaw, Poland in Hebrew where a Chaim Leib Shpitsz advertises that over the last five years, cigarettes in his factory substantially improved.
+Here is an ad from Warsaw, Poland in Hebrew where an individual named Chaim Leib Shpitsz advertises that over the last five years, cigarettes in his factory substantially improved.

-Obviously, the papirussen and tabik made its way to Americhke with our immigrant grandparents, albeit not for all of them.
+Obviously, the papirussen and tabik made their way to Americhke with our immigrant grandparents, albeit not for all of them.

 And while in America it became increasingly problematic as its health consequences were understood, relics remain.